jtmoon79/super-speedy-syslog-searcher/Extended-Thoughts.md

 To explain another way, try an internet search for "syslog finder", or "syslog datetime sort", etc.
-Many varying results, not a memorable phrase.
+Many varying results; not a memorable phrase.

 ### Learn Rust